Modeling

 Random Forest

-The second modeling option employs a Random Forest approach.
-This model is trained on the balanced data obtained from the Train-Test-Split panel and tested on the testing data.
+An option employs a Random Forest approach.
+This model is trained on a balanced data obtained from the Train-Test-Split panel and tested on the testing data.

 The model optimization uses the grid search approach, leveraging the principle of cross-validation to identify the best parameters.
 Cross-validation tests various parameter combinations using different subsets of the training data.
 To address the issue of spatial correlation, the distinct groups defined in the Train-Test-Split tab are used sequentially in the validation phase.
 This strategy ensures that parameter selection is not compromised by overfitting due to spatial correlation.